Rule 110

 The Rule 110 cellular automaton (often called simply Rule 110) (Note: 110 is the number 110, written in conventional decimal notation, and thus is pronounced as one pronounces nominal numbers ordinarily.
 For example, Stephen Wolfram pronounces the name "rule one-ten".) is an elementary cellular automaton with interesting behavior on the boundary between stability and chaos.
-In this respect, it is similar to Conway's Game of Life.
-Like Life, Rule 110 with a particular repeating background pattern is known to be Turing complete.
+In this respect, it is similar to Conway's Game of Life: like the Game of Life, Rule 110 with a particular repeating background pattern is known to be Turing complete.
 This implies that, in principle, any calculation or computer program can be simulated using this automaton.